The Phillips Collection: Café

-Lost Sock is the current Café at the Phillips Collection, it is artisanal coffee roaster founded by Nico Cabrera and Jeff Yerxa, it also serves wines, empanadas and other creations by Chef Jordi Harper.
+Bread Furst is the current Café at the Phillips Collection.
+An artisanal bakery founded by Mark Furstenberg, it also serves wines, empanadas and other creations by Mark's team of chefs.

 Services

 Phillips collections offers education services in collaboration with District of Columbia Public Schools and other institutions in the area, it also present many live programs in the main building both in the house and in the galleries section.

 Education

 Since the museum's early years, when art classes were held on the third floor of the house, significant attention has been given to educational outreach.
 Today, the museum features an active schedule of lectures, gallery talks, classes, parent/child workshops, and teacher training programs.
 It also reaches out to the community through initiatives such as Art Links to Literacy, combining programs for underserved students at District of Columbia Public Schools and their parents and caregivers with professional development for their teachers.
 These and other ventures are facilitated by new exhibition spaces for student art, an art activity room for hands-on education projects, and an art technology lab for developing interactive resources based on the museum's educational programs.

 In 2015, the museum joined forces with the University of Maryland.
 The two institutions will work together to establish the University of Maryland Center for Art and Knowledge at the Phillips Collection.